AdaCore/learn/content/courses/ada_2022_whats_new/index.rst

     This course presents an overview of the new features of the latest Ada 2022 standard.

-    This document was written by Maxim Reznik.
+    This document was written by Maxim Reznik and reviewed by Richard Kenner.

 .. only:: builder_html